wxsd-sales/create-meeting-connect-flow/README.md

 # Create meeting connect flow

-Token.
-Service app?

-Move message to the called flow
+Doc taking into account how vars are used, example title in the parent flow, welcome message in the called flow

+Use meeting link!

 New Service App (Meeting Scheduler)

   scope: it has to be meeting:admin_schedule_write'. meeting:schedules_write not enough, report doc mistake

 add notes to eval nodes, and or notes section, about dates in js, formats...

 expert will receive invite anyway

-rename message variable

-review vars in both flows.
-Meeting title where?